-Other people may not agree with your change and in the case of shared programming libraries or frameworks a fix for you can become a break for others that rely on existing behavior.
+Other people may not agree with your change, and in the case of shared programming libraries or frameworks, a fix for you can become a break for others that rely on existing behaviour.

 The software just vanished from the screen without a trace.
 Crashed, terminated or unexpectedly quit and perhaps took some of your work with it :(

-If you’re really unlucky the software that crashed is your operating system.
-The blue screen of death (BSOD) on Windows, the grey screen on Mac OS X.
+If you’re really unlucky, the software that crashed is your operating system.
+This could mean a blue screen of death (BSOD) on Windows, the grey screen on Mac OS X.

-Often there are logs left behind you can examine to identify what went wrong.
+Often there are logs left behind that you can examine to identify what went wrong.

-On Mac OS X fire up Console from Application > Utilities and see what you can find.
-The iPhone, iPod and iPad do this quite often and iTunes will likely offer to send detailed information to Apple who will hopefully share it with the application developer if it’s not their own.
+On Mac OS X, fire up Console from Application > Utilities and see what you can find.
+The iPhone, iPod and iPad do this quite often, and iTunes offers to send detailed information to Apple, who may share it with the application developer if it’s not their own.

-Windows users will want to head to the Event Viewer and find the error and any additional messages that appear to relate to it and included these too.
+Windows users should head to the Event Viewer and find the error and any additional messages that appear to relate to it and include these.

 Steps to reproduce

-Ideally the minimal number of steps to reproduce the error every time.
-You want this to be reliable as possible as companies have limited resources too and won’t spend days trying to reproduce a low-impact bug.
+Ideally, this is the minimum number of steps to reproduce the error every time.
+You want this to be as reliable as possible as companies have limited resources and won’t spend days trying to reproduce a low-impact bug.

-This can be a very important step in understanding the scope of the problem and it’s impact.
-If you can’t reproduce it in a minimal number of steps there’s always the possibility you’re overlooking some other aspect that could be causing the problem – bad data or rogue code elsewhere!
+This repro is a critical step in understanding the scope of the problem and its impact.
+If you can’t reproduce it in a few steps, there’s always the possibility you’re overlooking some other aspect that could be causing the problem – unexpected data or rogue code elsewhere!

-For an application this may be a data file or a number of manual steps a user must manually perform via the user interface.
+For an application, this may be a data file or manual steps a user must manually perform via the user interface.

-For a framework a small self-contained project file with a minimal amount of code to reproduce the failing scenario.
+For a framework; a small self-contained project with just enough code to reproduce the failing scenario.